 - When you think of [company/ product], what are the first words that come to mind?

 - What value do you believe [company/product] delivers to you and your organization?

 Win/loss interviews with people who considered—or didn’t consider—your product will provide you with those answers.
 If you have an active win/loss program, simply add those two questions; if you don’t have a win/loss program, now is a good time to start one.
-Collect the data and evaluate it to confirm whether your message resonates with each market segment.
+Collect and evaluate the data to confirm whether your message resonates with each market segment.’

-Positioning is a strategic activity that—when done correctly—will help you describe your product by its ability to solve market problems and create internal positioning documents to develop external messages that focus on each key buyer or persona.
+When done correctly, positioning is a strategic activity that will help you describe your product by its ability to solve market problems and create internal positioning documents to develop external messages that focus on each key buyer or persona.
 Ultimately, you’ll establish a meaningful connection with customers that allows you to sell more products and services.

 Ready to learn more about positioning and how it can change your business?

 Take the first step towards becoming a market-driven professional with Foundations.
 Learn to uncover strategic opportunities, define product team roles and responsibilities, and prioritize actual vs. desired business goals.